FrancesCoronel/personal-website-v3/_posts/2015-08-30-fullstack-academy-reflections.md

 Friends & Family Day {#friendsfamilyday}
 --------------------

-So my last day involved demoing our capstone projects to everybody’s friends and families.
+So my last day involved demoing our capstone projects to everybody's friends and families.
 My brother, Tío, and Tía were able to attend.

 \[instagram url=https://instagram.com/p/63Rvp7wGZx/\]

 > A few of the Summer of Code students saying goodbye to my learning
 > team fellow, Jimmy.
-If it isn’t obvious already, he went to UT Austin.
+If it isn't obvious already, he went to UT Austin.
 > :P

-Saying goodbye is unpleasant so I just didn’t for the most part with most people.
-The circumstances were also slightly tricky with everyone’s relatives being around and all.
+Saying goodbye is unpleasant so I just didn't for the most part with most people.
+The circumstances were also slightly tricky with everyone's relatives being around and all.

 My folks went back only slightly earlier before me and headed to China